CBSE

 The CGPA system was introduced to reduce exam-related stress and move away from a marks-centric culture.
 The philosophy is to give students a range-based evaluation rather than penalizing them for every single mark lost.

-How to Calculate Your CGPA Step-by-Step
+How to Calculate CGPA Step-by-Step

 Calculating CBSE CGPA is simpler than most students think.
 Here’s exactly how to do it: